Digitizing The Past for the Future

-The Digital Archives Collection is dedicated to enhancing access to the Center's unique collections through providing long-term preservation of historical manuscripts, photographs, and born digital materials and expanding access to a global community of researchers, students, and patrons to connect with the past digitally.
+The Digital Archives is dedicated to enhancing access to the Center's unique collections through providing digitization and long-term preservation of historical manuscripts, photographs, and born digital materials while expanding the Center’s digital footprint to a global community of researchers, students, and patrons.

 The Long Civil Rights Movement: Photographs from the Ronnie Moore Papers, 1963-1972